flopYtzel/REST-APP-AWS/README.md

 To run the project:

-Clone this repository to your local directory.
+-Clone this repository to your local directory.
-Go to the root folder of the project.
+-Go to the root folder of the project.
-Go to the "target" folder and find the .jar file (demo-0.0.1-SNAPSHOT.jar).
+-Go to the "target" folder and find the .jar file (demo-0.0.1-SNAPSHOT.jar).
-Open a new terminal and run java .jar demo-0.0.1-SNAPSHOT.jar The project should be running now.
+-Open a new terminal and run java .jar demo-0.0.1-SNAPSHOT.jar -The project should be running now.